If it seems like you can never get ahead, it’s time to fine-tune your financial literacy skills.

 2. You don’t have an emergency fund

-Few things are worse than needing money you don’t have for auto or home repairs, medical or veterinary bills, unexpected travel or to pay monthly bills if you lose your job.
+Few things are worse than needing money you don’t have for auto or home repairs, medical bills, or monthly bills if you lose your job.
 Oh, wait, one thing is worse: Racking up all those expenses on a credit card that you can’t pay off, so the balance haunts you for years.

 Experts recommend having at least six months’ living expenses in an emergency fund, which is an intimidating goal, so start with a smaller goal – $1,000, for example – and then raise the amount each time you achieve a savings goal.